-The New Charter School Application Kit
+The New Charter School Application

-The New Charter School Application Kit contains four main parts, plus appendices.
-All parts of the kit comply with the amended Charter School Act, which requires charter schools' performance to be measured according to a framework of specific criteria.
+The New Charter School Application contains four main parts, plus appendices.
+All parts of the application comply with the amended Charter School Act, which requires charter schools' performance to be measured according to a framework of specific criteria.
 The application itself is organized by the framework.